-With 400,000 copies sold, this accessible, bestselling picture book phenomenon about the unbreakable connections between loved ones has healed a generation of readers–children and adults alike–and has been updated with new illustrations and an afterword from the author.
+With half a million copies sold, this accessible, bestselling picture book phenomenon about the unbreakable connections between loved ones has healed a generation of readers–children and adults alike–and has been updated with new illustrations and an afterword from the author.
 Now available in paperback for the first time!

 Parents, educators, therapists, and social workers alike have declared The Invisible String the perfect tool for coping with all kinds of separation anxiety, loss, and grief.
 In this relatable and reassuring contemporary classic, a mother tells her two children that they’re all connected by an invisible string.
 “That’s impossible!” the children insist, but still they want to know more: “What kind of string?”
 The answer is the simple truth that binds us all: An Invisible String made of love.
 Even though you can’t see it with your eyes, you can feel it deep in your heart, and know that you are always connected to the ones you love.
 Does everybody have an Invisible String?
 How far does it reach?
 Does it ever go away?
 This heartwarming picture book for all ages explores questions about the intangible yet unbreakable connections between us, and opens up deeper conversations about love.